bryanparthum/environmental_economics/README.md

 # Environmental Economics
-An undergraduate course in environmental economics
+An undergraduate course in environmental economics.